Antisemitism in Social Work Education

 The study is ongoing, and additional Jewish social work students and recent graduates from across Canada are invited to participate.

-Available for media interviews: Annette Poizner, MSW, Ed.D., RSW, Director of Research Rebecca Katzman, BSW, RSW (social work student from 2013-2017)
+Available for media interviews: Annette Poizner, MSW, RSW, Ed.D, Director of Research Rebecca Katzman, BSW, RSW (social work student from 2013-2017)

 Additionally. students from various other faculties and schools across Canada are available for interview about antisemitism on their campuses.